EnergySystemsModellingLab/muse_teaching_kit/docs/lecture_03/Lecture_3.3.md

 In this mini-lecture we introduced service demands, and the way we can input these into MUSE.
 The two ways we can input service demands are:
 - Exogenous service demand
 - Service demand by correlation

+We also learned where we can get energy data from for various countries.

 In the hands-on we will see how we can actually do this within MUSE.